 For the runner-ups in this research, read the Vitis PR report.

-There are tons of associations related to your industry.
+There are tons of associations related to your industry that you can leverage for webinar promotion.

 The key is to let them get the word out about your webinar.

-Plenty of associations offer webinars for free to members to boost the value of membership, so keep that in mind as you plan your webinar structure.
+Plenty of associations offer webinars for free to members to boost the value of membership, so keep that in mind as you plan your webinar topic and structure.

 Most people charge $50 to $300 for a 60-minute webinar, but don’t forget about sponsorship!
 You can offer your webinar for free and still make money, by selling ad space to people who want to promote a product or service.